MIT-DB-Class/simple-db-hw-2021/lab1.md

   of which you need to worry about for this lab); and,
 * A catalog that stores information about available tables and their schemas.

-SimpleDB does not include many things that you may think of as being a part of a "database."
+SimpleDB does not include many things that you may think of as being a part of a "database".
 In particular, SimpleDB does not have:

 * (In this lab), a SQL front end or parser that allows you to type queries directly into SimpleDB.
 Instead, queries are